MicrosoftDocs/azure-dev-docs/articles/go/management-libraries.md

 The management libraries share many features such as Azure Identity support, HTTP pipeline, and error-handling.
 You can find the full list of the management libraries on the [Azure SDK for Go package page](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk).

-In this article, you will learn the basic steps of how to use the Management Libraries to interact with Azure resources.
+In this article, you'll learn the basic steps of how to use the Management Libraries to interact with Azure resources.

 ## Installing the packages